 I’m always amazed at how many things I can get done when I am busy trying not to do the one thing that most needs to get done.
 Like many others, I confess to being an expert procrastinator at times.
 And, like most other procrastinators I know, my top reason for not getting things done right away is that I want them to be perfect.
 I have a coworker who continually inspires me.
 She’s always the first to respond to emails or turn in her part of projects.
 She doesn’t even make to do lists… she just does the darn thing.
 It is amazing.
 I’m making an effort to be less of a perfectionist and more like my coworker who never seems to procrastinate… I'm a work in progress.

 As for the multitasking, I am a firm believer in the research that it just doesn’t work.
 But, avoiding multitasking is easier said than done.
 I find that I am always more energized when I do turn off my phone and iChat and email and do just one thing until it is finished.
 That’s not always possible for me, though.
-At the very least, I’m trying to avoid multitasking when I should be listening.
+At the very least, I’m trying to avoid multitasking when I should be using listening strategies.
 That means no checking emails or texts during meetings and actually looking at my husband when he's telling me about his day instead of taking the opportunity to get started on dinner.
 Again, a work in progress...

 Well, I got this blog written!
 That’s pretty good.
 But, I was somehow able to get blogs done before I tried these expert tips, too.
 Granted, I didn’t have a productivity problem before I tried this little experiment, but I do think there’s always room for improvement, and I’m always willing to try something new.